Basement Finishing FAQs

 Q: What is the average cost for finishing my basement?

-A: When considering a basement finishing project, do not expect to spend less than $15,000.
+A: When considering a basement finishing project, you should know that our average cost is $20,000.
 The value of your home plays a crucial role in determining finishing costs.
 For example, if you paid $75.00 - $100.00 per square foot for your current home, you can expect to pay approximately half of that cost ($37.50 - $50.00) per square foot for your basement renovation in order to match the quality of your home.

 Square footage, materials, electrical, plumbing and décor are all factors to consider, and will vary by project.
 A finished basement by The Basement Doctor means you are paying for an expert, licensed contractor to complete your project using only the best materials and highest quality construction.

 The Basement Doctor offers financing options, as low as $160 per month to those who qualify.

 Q: Does a finished basement add value to my home?